vladgohn/ComfyUI-RectumFire/README.md

 This version is intentionally simpler than some alternatives.
 No bloated sound-picker UI, no extra overdesign.
 If you want another sound, replace `js/assets/done.wav`.

+> **Update**
+> `Fire Done` now also includes optional VRAM cleanup.
+> A new `clear_vram` toggle is enabled by default, so heavy workflows can ring the completion sound and clear used VRAM in the same final node.
+> This keeps end-of-run setups cleaner, especially for long video or other memory-heavy renders where `Done` and VRAM cleanup are usually placed together anyway.

 ## Fire Label